Sunday, December 21, 2025

 Assam’s jetties and terminals — including Pandu, Jogighopa, Dhubri, Bogibeel, Karimganj and Badarpur — have emerged as critical hubs for cross-border trade through India’s inland waterways, particularly in the Northeast, and are unlocking major economic opportunities as well as strengthen the petroleum supply chain and export routes to Bangladesh and Southeast Asia https://www.commerce.gov.in/.

-“These river terminals facilitate the export of petroleum products and large industrial consignments to Bangladesh and onward destinations, cutting transit distance, travel time and fuel consumption compared to road transport,” said the Minister of Ports, Shipping and Waterways Sarbananda Sonowal.
+“These river terminals facilitate the export of petroleum products and large industrial consignments to Bangladesh and onward destinations, cutting transit distance, travel time and fuel consumption compared to road transport,” the Minister of Ports, Shipping and Waterways Sarbananda Sonowal said at an international conference on 20 Nov.

 The government has undertaken Rs.1,000 crore worth of inland waterway projects in the Northeast in the past two years, including permanent cargo terminals, ship repair facilities, tourist jetties and urban water transport systems https://www.bseindia.com/.